greenheartgames/greenworks/docs/workshop.md

 * `options` Object
    * `app_id` Integer: The App ID that will be using this workshop file
-   * `tag` Array of String: The tags of the workshop file
+   * `tags` Array of String: The tags of the workshop file
 * `file_path` String
 * `image_path` String
 * `title` String